Adderall Abuse: Recognizing the Symptoms of Addiction

 In order for Adderall abuse to be diagnosed as a stimulant use disorder, the user must demonstrate at least two of the following symptoms within a 12-month period.
 The user:8

 Inpatient treatment, also known as residential treatment, includes safe housing, medical attention, and 24-hour structured care, as well as a range of therapies.
-Outpatient treatment is a little harder to define, as it encompasses most of the programs that can be offered by a treatment facility.9
+Outpatient treatment involves many of the same therapies used in inpatient treatment, but patients are not required to live on-site.9

 Therapies for Stimulant Use Disorder